 Otherwise it’s like blasting your miniature plants with fire hose.
 You’ll literally blow them away.

 In the past I’ve used a mister (otherwise known as a spritzer or atomiser) as it’s very gentle and there’s no risk of overdoing it.
 But, honestly, I find they break way too quickly.

-Though, a regular spray bottle will do the job too, as long as you don’t have it set to jet spray…
+These days, I use a regular spray bottle.
+They’re cheap, sturdy, and get the job done – just don’t have it set to jet spray…